karttur/basin_extract_docs/_posts/2020/2020-10-25-basin-delineate-00b.markdown

 ---
 <script src="https://karttur.github.io/common/assets/js/karttur/togglediv.js"></script>

+The hydrological corrections discussed in this article are depreciated and instead included in the [DEM processing belonging to Kartturs' GeoImagine Framework](https://karttur.github.io/geoimagine02-docs/blog/dem/).
+I recommend that you do any hydrological correction using the Framework and then import the corrected DEM and jumpstart at [stage 1](../basin-delineate-01) of the _basin_extract_ process.

 ## Introduction

 The basin delineation system outlined in this blog only requires a Digital Elevation Model (DEM) as input.
-The quality of the DEM is, however, critical.
-[Part 1a](../basin-delineate-01a) deals with how to change land locked voids of "no data" (__not__ 0 elevation) in a DEM to have a valid elevation of 0.
-This part instead goes through the rather more complicated process of filling up pits and flatten peaks to correct the DEM hydrologically.
-If you want to use the python package [basin_extract](https://github.com/karttur/basin_extract) you must also have prepared an XML file as outlined in the [introductory post](../basin-delineate-00).
-If you did use the Python package [basin_extract](https://github.com/karttur/basin_extract) for replacing land locked "no data" in [part 1a](..7basin-delineate-01a) the GRASS script for filling up pits and flattening peaks has already been created.
+The quality of the DEM is, however, critical. [part 1a](../basin-delineate-00a) deals with how to change land locked voids of "no data" (__not__ 0 elevation) in a DEM to have a valid elevation of 0.
+This part instead goes through the rather more complicated process of filling up pits and flattening peaks to correct the DEM hydrologically.
+If you want to use the python package [basin_extract](https://github.com/karttur/basin_extract) you must also have prepared a json file as outlined in the [introductory post](../basin-delineate-intro).
+If you did use the Python package [basin_extract](https://github.com/karttur/basin_extract) for replacing land locked "no data" in [part 0a](../basin-delineate-00a) the GRASS script for filling up pits and flattening peaks has already been created.

 ## Prerequisites

-These instructions assume that you have a DEM called _inland_comp_DEM_ in your local GRASS mapset; the DEM generated in [part 1a](../basin-delineate-01a).
-If you have another DEM, you just need to change the local GRASS reference to that DEM in the XML parameter file.
+These instructions assume that you have a DEM called _inland_comp_DEM_ in your local GRASS mapset; the DEM generated in [part 0a](../basin-delineate-00a).
+If you have another DEM, you just need to change the local GRASS reference to that DEM in the json parameter file.

 ## GRASS preparations

 There are several GRASS commands that can be used for mending and adjusting DEMs.
 The easiest is to use ordinary gap filling ([r.fill.stats](https://grass.osgeo.org/grass78/manuals/r.fill.stats.html) or [r.fillnulls](https://grass.osgeo.org/grass78/manuals/r.fillnulls.html)) but these methods do not consider the flow routing.
 Instead GRASS offers the [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) algorithm. [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) identifies pits along flow paths and then fills them.
 You can also use [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) for mending small no data holes, by first filling all the holes with a low elevation (typically by setting the elevation equal to zero (0) and then run [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html)).
-If you followed [part 1a](../basin-delineate-01a) of this series this is actually what you are now doing.
+If you followed [part 0a](../basin-delineate-00a) of this series this is actually what you are now doing.

-The command [r.flowfill](https://grass.osgeo.org/grass78/manuals/addons/r.flowfill.html) is an alternative, available as an [addon](https://grass.osgeo.org/grass78/manuals/addons/).
-To install GRASS addons you must have prepared the GRASS c-compiler as described in the post [Install GDAL, QGIS and GRASS](https://karttur.github.io/setup-ide/setup-ide/install-gis/#grass).

-If you want to try [r.flowfill](https://grass.osgeo.org/grass78/manuals/addons/r.flowfill.html) , the command for installing it is:
+The commands [r.flowfill](https://grass.osgeo.org/grass78/manuals/addons/r.flowfill.html) and [r.hydrodem](https://grass.osgeo.org/grass78/manuals/addons/r.hydrodem.html) are alternatives for pit filling.
+Both are available as [addons](https://grass.osgeo.org/grass78/manuals/addons/).
+If you want to try [r.flowfill](https://grass.osgeo.org/grass78/manuals/addons/r.flowfill.html) (or [r.hydrodem](https://grass.osgeo.org/grass78/manuals/addons/r.hydrodem.html)), the command for installing is:

-<span class='terminal'>> g.extension  extension=r.fill.gaps</span>
+<span class='terminal'>> g.extension  extension=r.flowfill</span>

+The updated process available in [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine02-docs/blog/dem/) uses a combination of [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) and [r.hydrodem](https://grass.osgeo.org/grass78/manuals/addons/r.hydrodem.html) for filling up pits and flattening peaks.
 The rest of this manual however, uses [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html).

 ## DEM pits

 Artificial (virtual) pits are a common problem in DEMs.
 Most flow routing algorithms, including GRASS [r.watershed](https://grass.osgeo.org/grass78/manuals/r.watershed.html) can, however, handle pits.
 To delineate river basins from a DEM, filling up of pits is thus strictly not required.
 But hydrological modelling of both surface and ground water flow and storage will improve if the DEM is correct.

-If you want to fill up pits in your DEM in a hydrologically sound manner you should run [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html).
+If you want to fill up pits in your DEM in a hydrologically sound manner you should run [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) (or [r.hydrodem](https://grass.osgeo.org/grass78/manuals/addons/r.hydrodem.html)).
 For large grids that will, however, take a very (very) long time.
-Thus you need to tile the DEM, with some overlap, before running [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) separately on each tile.
+Thus you need to tile the DEM, with some overlap, before running any pit filling separately on each tile.
 To write such a command structure would also take a day.
 But with the help of the Python package [basin_extract](https://github.com/karttur/basin_extract) the GRASS commands will be setup in a second.
-Below both the principles for the pit filling, and how to use [basin_extract](https://github.com/karttur/basin_extract), are covered.
+Below, both the principles for the pit filling, and how to use [basin_extract](https://github.com/karttur/basin_extract), are covered.

 ## GRASS processing